roachhd/notepad/about.md

 	<figcaption>A picture of me</figcaption>
 </figure>

 I was born and brought up in Melbourne.
-I ❤️ It here.
+I ❤️ it.

 <figure class="third">
 	<a href="{{ site.url }}/images/about/1.jpg"><img src="{{ site.url }}/images/about/1-001.jpg"></a>